 A young woman was marching to the front of the bus.

-‘How can you say it’s the last stop when we are in Archway and the front of the bus says Highgate?’
+‘How can you say it’s the last stop when we’re in Archway and the front of the bus says Highgate?’

-She was younger than he had expected and wore her hair differently.
-It was still thick and brown, but this time in tousled waves that tumbled down her back.
+She was younger than he’d expected and wore her hair differently.
+It was still thick and brown, but this time tousled waves tumbled down her back.
 He wondered what it would feel like to dip his finger into one of her curls, pull on the silky lock, and watch it bounce back into place.
 She pushed her fringe out of her eyes and peered into the bus driver’s window.

 ‘Oi!’ she shouted, banging on the glass.
-‘I’m not getting off, you have to take me to the top of the hill.
-My bags are really heavy, for God’s sake.’
+‘I’m not getting off.
+You have to take me to the top of the hill; my bags are really bloody heavy!’

-She turned her back to the glass and sighed, blowing the hair out of her eyes.
+She turned her back to the glass and scowled, blowing her hair out of her eyes.
 The driver twisted the dial to Not In Service and kissed his teeth.

 ‘Look, lady, I don’t make the rules.
 Get off the bus or I’ll radio the police.’